Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a0_0_add_empty_minigame_node/subtaskmap.md

 - Creates an empty `test.py` file in the specified minigame node folder.

+Supports nested paths.
+For example:

 ```plaintext
 📁 a99_0_test_create_minigame_node/
 └── 📁 a0_0_test_minigame_node/
     └── 📄 test.py
 ```

+*Note: Folder depth is not restricted — this node can target any valid recursive path.*

+---

 ## 🔧 Actions